pubky/pkarr/docs/quickstart.md

     println!("Publishing {} ...", keypair.public_key());

-    let stored_on = client.publish(&signed_packet, None).await?;
+    let stored_on = client.publish(&signed_packet).await?;

     println!("Published successfully; stored on at least {stored_on} DHT nodes");
     Ok(())
 }
 ```

 Publishing sends your signed packet to the Mainline DHT and configured relays.
 The returned `stored_on` value is the maximum count reported by any successful backend, not a sum, because backends may store the packet on the same DHT nodes.
 It means the packet was stored on at least that many DHT nodes.
-The second argument to `publish()` is an optional CAS (compare-and-swap) timestamp for conflict detection.

 ## Resolve